610265158/tinymind_competition/README.md

 python predict.py --epoch 6

+And you can run
+    python show.py
+to view the data after augmentation

 Now, it is very easy to get a result over 0.99, just play with it ：)
 #